CharlesStover/fetch-action-creator/README.md

 * ### url: string
   The URL to which you are dispatching a fetch request.

-* ### body: any
+* ### requestInit: any
-  The contents which you are including in your fetch request _or_ a function that returns said contents.
+  The fetch options which you are including in your fetch request _or_ a function that returns said options.

 * ### createRequestAction: (abortController: AbortController | null) => AnyAction
   An action creator that is called when your fetch request has been dispatched.